SergioRAgostinho/just-a-spoonful/README.md

 I've released a cleaned up version of the method presented in the paper!
 I've quickly validated it's producing the same outputs but it's still pending actually trying it on a fresh DCP and RPM-Net repo for training.
 I'll publish the required modifications for that in the next days/weeks.

+I've also information about the environments I used while training DCP and RPM-Net in [share/envs](share/envs).

 #### December 15th 2021

 I've released models and instructions for recreating the RPM-Net's results with their project.